cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-a-nft.md

 * Upload an image to pinata - this will be the image asset for your NFT.
 Feel free to name the asset whatever you wish
 * After you upload, at the top of the page, there should be a green popup that allows you to view the hash of your upload —&gt; Copy that hashcode.
 You can view your upload at: [https://gateway.pinata.cloud/ipfs/&lt;](https://gateway.pinata.cloud/ipfs/QmarPqdEuzh5RsWpyH2hZ3qSXBCzC5RyK3ZHnFkAsk7u2f)hash-code&gt;

-For the more visual learners, the steps above are summarized here:Now, we're going to want to upload one more document to Pinata.
+For the more visual learners, the steps above are summarized here: Now, we're going to want to upload one more document to Pinata.
 But before we do that, we need to create it!

 ![](https://static.slab.com/prod/uploads/7adb25ff/posts/images/gcCjisV9jQvt6CYOjUkM1NxU.gif)